 Santander Zero vs. Barclaycard Platinum Travel Credit Card

-The Barclaycard Platinum Travel Credit Card is probably the best credit card for foreign use only if you pay off any and all cash withdrawals before the due date.
-The best feature of the Barclaycard travel card is that you’ll pay no interest charges at all in case you make your full payment in time.
+The Barclaycard Platinum Travel Credit Card is probably the best credit card for foreign use.
+Only if you pay off any and all cash withdrawals before the due date.
+The best feature of the Barclaycard travel card is that you’ll pay no interest charges at all by making payment in time.
 The card will not be as attractive if the foreign transaction fees increase.

 The Santander Zero charges interest from the date of the transaction until the balance is paid off, which can result in an awful interest charge if you are on vacation.
 If you pay back your cash transactions promptly after withdrawal from the ATM, you lessen these interest charges.
 Those who won’t be able to pay back their cash transactions promptly can save more on the Barclaycard Platinum Travelcard.